mh-skjelvareid/massimal/dataset_publishing/readme_usv_sonar.md

 The number of clusters is an adjustable input parameter, and can be changed if the clustering is rerun in Visual Aquatic (from raw data).

-Clustering is an unsupervised method, and the cluster number (e.g. 1-4) is arbitrary.
+Clustering is an unsupervised method, and the number identifying a specific cluster (e.g. 2 out of 1-4 possible) is arbitrary chosen by the algorithm.
 The clusters are learned from the dataset, and change from one dataset to the next.
 Bottom types and cluster memberships are thus not comparable across datasets.